Columbia University Mailman School of Public Health: The Center for Infection and Immunity

 The Center for Infection and Immunity (CII) is one of the world's largest and most advanced academic centers focused on microbial surveillance, discovery, and diagnosis.
 CII is directed by W. Ian Lipkin, MD, John Snow Professor of Epidemiology and Professor of Neurology and Pathology who has been named the "World’s Most Celebrated Virus Hunter" due to his speed and innovative methods of identifying new viruses.
 From the onset of the COVID-19 pandemic, 50 to 60 CII researchers began collaborating with researchers at Sun Yat-sen University in China.
 Dr. Lipkin had advised the Chinese government and the World Health Organization (WHO) during the 2002–2004 SARS outbreak, for which China awarded him its highest honor in January 2020.
 CII researchers have discovered more than 1,800 new microbes.

 ICAP

-ICAP at Columbia University is a leader in global public health, internationally known for tackling the world's toughest health challenges—from HIV to tuberculosis, from malaria to maternal and child health, and the growing problem of non-communicable diseases, and most recently, the COVID-19 pandemic—in more than 40 countries.
+ICAP at Columbia University is a leader in global public health, internationally known for tackling health challenges such as HIV, tuberculosis, malaria, maternal and child health, non-communicable diseases, and most recently, the COVID-19 pandemic—all spanning over more than 40 countries.
 As a result of ICAP's support, 40.5 million people have been tested for HIV and 2.6 million have received HIV care in ICAP-supported health facilities.
-ICAP is led by Wafaa El-Sadr, MD, MPH, MPA, University Professor, Dr. Mathilde Krim-amfAR Chair of Global Health, and director of Columbia World Projects.
+At its start, ICAP was led by Wafaa El-Sadr, MD, MPH, MPA, University Professor, and Dr. Mathilde Krim-amfAR Chair of Global Health, and director of Columbia World Projects.